-- How do artists express their ideas? - Should artists always know what their work will look like in the end? - Is skill necessary to make successful artwork? - How do the elements guide the creation of art? - How do the principles guide the creation ofart? - How do the elements and principles of design help communicate ideas? - How does knowing the elements and principles of design impact our visual experience? - What can art tell us about ourselves and our surroundings?
+- How do artists express their ideas? - Should artists always know what their work will look like in the end? - Is skill necessary to make successful artwork? - How do the elements guide the creation of art? - How do the principles guide the creation of art? - How do the elements and principles of design help communicate ideas? - How does knowing the elements and principles of design impact our visual experience? - What can art tell us about ourselves and our surroundings?

-- The appearance of art works is affected by where and when they were produced - Art historians study art works from the past - There are many cultures in Africa and Asia and that they all make art - Art works have been produced for thousands of years and have been produced all over the world - How cultures use symbols in their art - One thing to consider when making art is how to use the materials and take care of the tools - One way to change ideas when making art is to try different ways of combining and repeating lines, shapes, and colors - Articulate basic art terms
+- The appearance of art works is affected by where and when they were produced - Art historians attribute works of art by studying other art works and historical information - Art historians describe works of art in specific detail and that description takes into account size, location, visual qualities and any other significant features that serve to identify a work of art - A defining attribute of cultures is that they all make art.
+Specifically, the Renaissance was a period of great renewed interest in learning and exploration which was reflected in art. - Attribution is a process of determining when artifacts were made and by whom - Art works have been produced for thousands of years and have been produced all over the world - How cultures use symbols in their art - One thing to consider when making art is how to use the materials and take care of the tools - One way to change ideas when making art is to try different ways of combining and repeating lines, shapes, and colors - Articulate basic art terms

-- Produce an art work using the style of a particular artist or period - Identify the source and describe the significance of an idea for one of their own artworks - Use appropriate media for specific purposes

-- Repeat lines, shapes and colors to create a pattern - Discover color mixing - Make family drawings and pattern designs from nature - Value the art historical process as a way of coming to know another time and place - Appreciate art as a way of understanding the point of view of persons of other cultures or other times - Appreciate historical preservations as efforts to maintain a community's visual heritage - Value art as an important realm of human accomplishments which can inform us about how we have come to be who we are - Value one's own capacities to make sense of one's own artistic development (both as artists and as perceivers)
+- Identify change within their own lifetime (art history "readiness") - Describe visual artifacts or artworks from the past - Produce an art work using the style of a particular artist or period - Identify the source and describe the significance of an idea for one of their own art works - Use appropriate media for specific purposes - Repeat lines, shapes and colors to create a pattern - Discover color mixing - Value the art historical process as a way of coming to know another time and place - Appreciate art as a way of understanding the point of view of persons of other cultures or other times - Appreciate historical preservations as efforts to maintain a community's visual heritage - Value one's own capacities to make sense of one's own artistic development (both as artists and as perceivers) - Value art as an important realm of human accomplishments which can inform us about how we have cometo be who we are be who we are Resources